enriquetomasmb/enriquetomasmb/README.md

 - 🌱 Nowadays, I am developing some projects related to **IA, cybersecurity and Brain-Computer Interfaces**

-- 👨‍💻 You can find my portfolio at [https://enriquetomasmb.com/about/](https://enriquetomasmb.com/about/)
+- 👨‍💻 You can find my portfolio at [https://enriquetomasmb.com/](https://enriquetomasmb.com/)

 - 📝 I love to share my knowledge, some researches are on [https://enriquetomasmb.com/publications/](https://enriquetomasmb.com/publications/)

-- 📄 I have a blog where I write about my experiences and studies [https://enriquetomasmb.com/blog/](https://enriquetomasmb.com/blog/)
+- 📄 Also, I am working on several projects [https://enriquetomasmb.com/projects/](https://enriquetomasmb.com/projects/)

-- 📫 Do not hesitate to contact me **[https://enriquetomasmb.com/contacto/](https://enriquetomasmb.com/contact/)**
+- 📫 Do not hesitate to contact me **[https://enriquetomasmb.com/contact/](https://enriquetomasmb.com/contact/)**

 ## Programming languages and tools